Executive Summary

 The compromise was first identified on March 14, 2025, when security researchers detected suspicious activity made by the action.
 The attackers injected a payload that dumped the CI/CD runner’s memory, exposing sensitive environment variables and secrets directly to the workflow logs.

 A lead provided by Adnan Khan suggested that the compromise of the tj-actions/changed-files action originated in the compromise of a repository belonging to another GitHub organization: reviewdog/action-setup.
 We can now confirm that tj-actions/changed-files was compromised because it used the tj-actions/eslint-changed-files action, which relied on reviewdog/action-setup as a dependency.
 Further investigation revealed that additional actions belonging to the reviewdog organization were hijacked as well.
-By the time you read this article, the maintainers of both tj-actions and reviewdog have applied the necessary security measures, and mitigated the threat.
+By March 20, the maintainers of both tj-actions and reviewdog had applied the necessary security measures, and mitigated the threat.

 Recommended Mitigations